 Are you prepared for a disaster?
 What are you going to do today to ensure that your family has what they need to survive?
 Leave a comment below!

 Who knew that a crib tent would give our family the gift of sleep (and sanity)?
-I purchased our crib tent 16 months ago, it has since become my #1 most helpful toddler purchase, ever.
+I purchased our crib tent 16 months ago, and it has since become my #1 most important toddler purchase, ever.

 Just to give a little background: our daughter was never a good sleeper (sweet as pie, but hated going to sleep).
 As a result, delirium due to a lack of sleep became a “normal” part of our family’s daily routine.

-So, when our daughter was 10 months old, I hired a sleep trainer.
-Her methods were a success and we all finally started sleeping again!
+So, when our daughter was ten months old, I hired a sleep trainer.
+Her methods were a success, and we all finally started sleeping again!

-But then, after nearly 6 consecutive months of nearly solid slumber, the unimaginable happened.
+But then, after nearly six consecutive months of almost uninterrupted slumber, the unimaginable happened.
 Our toddler, Zoe, learned how to climb out of her crib!

 Our toddler’s “crib jumping” was a problem.